What are mortgage interest rates and what are current interest rates?

 How does mortgage interest work?

-Mortgage interest is calculated as a percentage of what you borrow, which is why you pay more interest at the start of your mortgage term because you loan size is larger.
-Each month, you'll make a repayment to your lender which pays off some of your loan as well as interest.
+Mortgage interest is calculated as a percentage of what you borrow, which is why you pay more interest at the start of your mortgage term because your loan size is larger.
+Each month, you'll make a repayment to your lender which pays off some of your loan as well as the interest.

 When you first take out a mortgage, you'll select a mortgage deal that's either a fixed rate, or variable rate (we'll go into the differences between them below), for a set number of years - normally between 2 to 10 years.

-You'll keep repeating this process until you finish your mortgage term and your loan is all paid back, normally after 25-35 years.
 You can use a Mortgage Calculator to get an idea of how much you could borrow for a mortgage, and what your monthly costs might look like.

 What is the current mortgage interest rate?